Wilton Speight

-Early years
+Early life

 Speight was born in Henrico County, Virginia, on December 6, 1994.
 His father, Robert Wilton Speight Jr., played basketball, and his grandfather, Robert Wilton Speight Sr., was a second-team All-American basketball player in 1953 who later had his jersey retired at NC State.
 Speight is the oldest of three brothers; his younger brothers are Griffin and Jess.
-Jess, earned a scholarship as a third year defensive lineman at Michigan.
+Jess earned a scholarship as a third year defensive lineman at Michigan.

 Speight played high school football and basketball for the Collegiate School in Richmond, Virginia.
 He was a highly recruited Virginia high school athlete who was being recruited by the likes of Virginia Tech until a severe collarbone injury during the first game of his fall 2011 junior season that required a metal plate and eight screws to repair caused most schools to lose interest in him.
 Speight had previously had a medial collateral ligament injury.
 Speight hired quarterback guru Steve Clarkson to help him regain his form and posted 2,900 yards and 32 touchdowns in ten games during the 2012 season.
 He was unranked by most services at the time.
 A few months later after player rankings were reassessed following his second chance at his junior season in 2012, he was the number 7 ranked quarterback in the national class of 2014 according to ESPN.
 Other ratings services also returned him to their class of 2014 rankings: 16 by Rivals.com and 21 by Scout.com following his reclassification.
 Speight appeared in the 2014 Under Armour All-America Game, completing two of six passes for 63 yards.
 He started at quarterback and served as team captain.

 In 2014, Speight was named the Collegiate School's Outstanding Senior Athlete, an award given to the "senior boy who has contributed most to the athletic program through leadership, cooperation, sportsmanship and ability."